gulmert89/studyRoom_mlops/README.md

 * Make this establishment in the beginning to save time!
 #### 1.2.5.
 Tips for Getting Started
 * Literature search to see what's possible (courses, blogs, open-source projects)
-* Find open-source implmenetations if available.
+* Find open-source implementations if available.
 * Don't obsess with the SoTA algorithms.
 A reasonable algo with good data will often outperform a great algo w/ no so good data.
 * Just get started and iterate more!
 * Should you take into account deployment constraints when picking a model?